bramtayl/Justly/README.md

 - "Instrument": If not empty, changes the default instrument for pitched notes (see below).
 - "Percussion set": If not empty, changes the default percussion set for unpitched notes (see below).
 - "Percussion instrument": If not empty, changes the default percussion instrument for unpitched notes (see below).
-- "Interval": The modulation of the current key.
+- "Interval": Multiplies the current key by this ratio.
 Changing the interval of a chord changes the key of all future chords.
 - "Beats": The number of beats until the next chord starts.
 - "Velocity ratio": Multiplies the current velocity by this ratio.
 Changing the velocity ratio of a chord changes the velocity of all future chords.
 - "Tempo ratio": Multiplies the current tempo by this ratio.
 Changing the tempo ratio of a chord changes the tempo of all future chords.